 Empire Announces Private Placement of Convertible Preferred Shares

-WINNIPEG, Manitoba, May 24, 2019 (GLOBE NEWSWIRE) -- Empire Industries Ltd. (TSX-V: “EIL”, “Empire” or the “Company”) is pleased to announce that it has closed the second tranche of the non-brokered private placement financing announced on April 25, 2019 of 185,000 convertible preferred shares (“Preferred Shares”) at an issue price of $10.00 per share (the “Issue Price”) for gross proceeds to the Company of up to $1,850,000 (the “Offering”).
-Further tranches are expected to be closed in due course.
+WINNIPEG, Manitoba, May 29, 2019 (GLOBE NEWSWIRE) -- Empire Industries Ltd. (TSX-V: “EIL”, “Empire” or the “Company”) is pleased to announce that it has closed the third tranche of the non-brokered private placement financing announced on April 25, 2019 of 90,000 convertible preferred shares (“Preferred Shares”) at an issue price of $10.00 per share (the “Issue Price”) for gross proceeds to the Company of up to $900,000 (the “Offering”).
+Further tranches of the Offering are expected to be closed in due course.

 Each Preferred Share will accrue dividends at 8% per annum payable annually in arrears and be convertible into common shares of the Company at anytime before thirty-six (36) months from the date of issue at $0.45 per common share and thereafter until sixty (60) months from the date of issue for $0.75 per common share; provided that, only the redemption value of the Preferred Shares, being equal to the Issue Price per share, may be converted into common shares of Empire.
 The Preferred Shares may also be redeemed by the Company upon the earlier of: (i) thirty-six (36) months and one (1) day from the date of issue; and (ii) immediately upon the volume-weighted average trading price of the common shares exceeding $1.00 per Common Share for the prior thirty (30) trading days, and may be retracted by the holder any time after thirty-six (36) months and one (1) day from the date of issue.